The best cheap laptops of 2024: Performance and reliability on a budget

 Acer Aspire 7Argos/Acer

 While it sits slightly out of the usual £500 range, we still think that this Acer Aspire 7 is an excellent affordable laptop.
 For starters, it has 512GB of SSD storage, which outclasses a lot of other laptops, even at more expensive price points.
-This makes it pretty stellar for video editing and gaming needs.
+This makes it a great choice if you have video editing and gaming needs.

 The screen is notable too, especially for its refresh rate.
-The picture should remain consistent and clean thanks to it being 60Hz, so it's a great pick for watching videos and movies with.
+The picture should remain consistent and clean while watching films thanks to it being 60Hz.
 To add to that, the brightness level is at 250 nits, which outperforms even some TVs.

 Pros